umorubulus/IBM-Data-Analyst-Capstone-Project-/README.md

 - [`Google Looker Studio`](https://lookerstudio.google.com/overview) for dashboards.
 - [`IBM Cognos Analytics`](https://www.ibm.com/products/cognos-analytics) for dashboards.

 ## Deliverables

 ### Task 1: Data Collection

+Our first task is to collect data for the technology skills that are most in demand from various sources including job postings, blog posts, and surveys.
+We will begin by scraping internet websites and accessing APIs to collect data in various formats like .csv files, excel sheets, and databases. it consist of the following;

 - [x] Collecting Data Using APIs
 - [x] Collecting Data Using Web Scraping
 - [x] Exploring Data

 ### Task 2: Data Wrangling

+Once we've collected enough data we will take the collected data and prepare it for analysis by using data wrangling techniques like finding duplicates, removing duplicates, finding missing values, and inputting missing values.
+It consist of the following;

 - [x] Finding Missing Values
 - [x] Determine Missing Values